Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 4. Observer.onSubscribe -> Subscription.request: n.

 ### Observable
 Observable must be changed to more abstract type.
 It will be our facade over Observable child classes to hide implementation hierarchy.
 So, it will only create instances of child classes of Observables through class methods (Observable creation methods).
-Implementation of this is simple, removing all previous code from Observable and implement only one method, which will create our ArrayObservable with given array.
+Implementation of this is simple, removing all previous code from Observable and implement only one method, which will create our ArrayObservable with passed array as arguments.

 #### Class definition
 ``` smalltalk